PatzEdi/Stockstir/docs/index.rst

-Welcome to the official Stockstir Library documentation on Github!
+Welcome to the official Stockstir Library documentation!
 ==================================================================

 **Stockstir**